Nathan Healy

 Rhode Island Solar Panel Cost

 Curious what solar actually costs in Rhode Island?
-This calculator is built on real data from Palmetto installations across the state — from Providence to Warwick, Cranston to Newport.
-See your estimated monthly lease payment through our LightReach program (no upfront cost required) or explore a cash purchase — so you can compare both paths to solar savings.
+We built this calculator using real installation data from homes across the state — from Providence to Warwick, Newport to Cranston.
+See your estimated monthly lease payment through Palmetto’s LightReach program (no upfront cost) or explore a cash purchase option.
+Real local data.
+Both paths.
+One simple tool.

 System Size